plaid/quickstart/node/README.md

 ```

 ## The OAuth redirect flow
+Some European institutions require an OAuth redirect authentication flow, where the end user is redirected to the bank’s website or mobile app to authenticate.
+For this flow, you should provide two additional configuration parameters, PLAID_OAUTH_NONCE and PLAID_OAUTH_REDIRECT_URI.

 ``` bash
 # Start the Quickstart with your API keys from the Dashboard
 # https://dashboard.plaid.com/account/keys